ninest/NextBusSG/README.md

 - [x] Theme customization
   - [x] Light/dark theme
     - [ ] Change status bar text color depending on theme
+  - [x ] Add quick actions to go to favorites and MRT map (implemented, but not working on IOS: [#13634](https://github.com/flutter/flutter/issues/13634))
   - [ ] Accent color (unplanned) (~~might not implement~~) (only blue, green, and light blue)
   - [ ] Change font size (unplanned) (might not implement)
   - [ ] **THINK OF A MORE CREATIVE NAME.**